-The program starts executing with a single host thread, identified by a program counter and its stack.
-The thread may spawn additional host threads, for instance using the OpenMP API.
-On the accelerator device, a single vector lane of a single worker of a single gang is called a thread.
-When executing on the device, a parallel execution context is created on the accelerator and may contain many such threads.
+The program starts executing with a single initial host thread, identified by a program counter and its stack.
+The initial host thread may spawn additional host threads, using OpenACC or another mechanism, such as with the OpenMP API.
+On a device, a single vector lane of a single worker of a single gang is called a device thread.
+When executing on an accelerator, a parallel execution context is created on the accelerator and may contain many such threads.